NothingAG/constitution/constitution.md

-# Nothing Interactive Constitution
+# Nothing's constitution

 ## PREAMBEL

-This constitution defines the rules and processes of Nothing Interactive's authority structure.
+This constitution defines the rules and processes of Nothing's authority structure.
 All crew members including the CEO (= ratifier) agree to adopt the constitution and play by its rules.

 ## ARTICLE I: Purpose

-Nothing Interactive's purpose is to **create products which matter**.
+Nothing's purpose is to **create products which matter**.
 To execute our purpose, we orient to the following core values:

 - **Simple** : In all that we do, we focus on the essential in order to develop ideas which make everyday life simpler.
 - **Human** : We strive for a deep understanding of people so that we can enable them through technology to go beyond their current capabilities.
 - **Open** : We embrace an open-minded culture where transparency, collaborative spirit and learning from failures create a fertile ground for passion and excellence.

-You are free to take any action to fulfil Nothing Interactive's purpose, so long as your action does not break the rules of the constitution.
+You are free to take any action to fulfil Nothing's purpose, so long as your action does not break the rules of the constitution.

 ## ARTICLE II: Roles